maximusprime742/maximusprime742.github.io/index.md

 # Projects

+**Music Through the Decades**

+Final project for introduction to data science.
+An in depth tutorial on how to use the Spotify API to take popular music in the last seven decades through the data science pipeline.
+This includes data collection, cleaning, visualization, and analysis.
+Created with Python.
+Project can be found [here](https://maximgeronime.com/final_tutorial/)

 **vRchery - Group Project**

 A virtual reality game that involved shooting targets with a bow.
 Consisted of fully animated bow and arrow mechanics, multiple difficulty ratings, and a dynamic scoring system.
 Created in Unity and used C#.
-Project can be found [here](https://github.com/Daniel-Mansfield/vRchery).
+Project can be found [here](https://github.com/maximusprime742/vRchery).

 **3-Bit Computer in Minecraft**